kavinkumar24/Tutor_spot/README.md

   2. Text summarization => it will short the sentence of the long paragraph
   3. English translator => it will translate any language into english
   4. Mp4 to text and Mp3 to text (text,extraction from both video and its audio)
+  5. The 4th option is partially completed the remaining work done in future
+  6. The last option is translate with any language into desired languages